tatooin6/liveness-poc/README.md

 - Because the FacePlugin SDK and OpenCV assets are heavy, running the project via `http-server` is recommended to avoid CORS issues with file URLs.

 This README should serve as the single reference for onboarding, running, and extending the Liveness PoC.
 For deeper feature-specific logic, explore the files within `src/scripts/features/` and `src/scripts/services/`.

+### To be added

+- Progress bar for facial life detection in different directions.
+- Establish fallback for missing device permissions (webcam).
+- OCR (Optical Character Recognition) engine for the extraction of text from presented personal document.
+- [CD](https://ciudadaniadigital.bo/admin/home) integration for data verification.
+- Add Unit Tests.

+---
+### ⚠️ SECURITY WARNING:

+Proof of Concept (PoC) Code - Use At Your Own Risk

+This project is a Proof of Concept and has known security vulnerabilities.
+**It is not intended for production use.**
+This project is provided "as is" **for demonstration purposes only**.

+---